 Local shops and restaurants abound down Minturn’s Main Street.
 A tasty place for dinner is Thai Kitchen, a small but well-received restaurant serving popular items like pad thai, hot pot, and even a variety of curries.
 For shopping, walk one block down Main Street to Holy Toledo, a fashionable consignment shop, or peek in Eagle Valley Music & Comics, an eclectic store selling both rare and recent comics and records.

 All visitors to downtown should be sure to stop at the Minturn Saloon, an iconic restaurant with memorabilia-covered walls and a great menu including tacos, burgers, locally sourced ribs, and more.
-For drinks, the saloon offers a number of draft beers, Colorado made spirits, and margaritas.
+For drinks, the saloon offers craft beers, Colorado spirits, and margaritas.
 The Minturn Saloon is a popular weekend destination, so be sure to call for reservations before arriving.

 Summer